NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 MAIA Health Studies

-Among the methodologies MAIA epidemiologists will use to study the effects of particulate matter pollution measured by the MAIA instrument on human health are time series and cohort studies.
-In time-series studies, daily death and hospitalization records in a particular city or urban area are used and their relationships with short-term (single- or multi-day) air pollution concentrations are investigated.
+In time-series studies, daily death and hospitalization records in a particular city or urban area are reviewed and compared with short-term (single- or multi-day) air pollution concentrations.
 Cohort studies examine the impacts of long-term (one-year or longer) exposure to air pollution on health, and the health of a large group of people is tracked for several years.
-In designing these studies, epidemiologists must account for extraneous variables that could also cause people to contract the diseases under investigation and potentially bias their study results.
-After accounting for such "confounding factors" (examples of which include family history and smoking) scientists can calculate the impact of air pollution on a person’s risk of disease.

-MAIA researchers will conduct different epidemiological studies in its primary target areas, depending on the type of health records available, what studies have been done in the past, and types of PM present.
-Three timescales of exposure will be studied: acute (short-term spikes in PM over a period of days to weeks), sub-chronic (moderate duration, focusing on exposure to PM by expectant mothers), and chronic (health impacts resulting from the accumulated effects of PM exposures over many years).
+MAIA researchers will conduct different epidemiological studies in its primary target areas, depending on the type of health records available, what studies have been done in the past, and types of particulate matter present.

 “More diseases are being associated with particulate matter exposure,” said Diner.
-“For example, scientists are finding connections between particulate exposure and neurological disorders, such as cognitive impairment.
+“For example, scientists are finding connections between particulate exposure and neurological disorders such as cognitive impairment.
 There’s a broad range of health outcomes people are interested in studying, and many will be driven by the sources of health data our team acquires.”

 A Heritage of Space-based and Airborne Aerosol Measurements